Actively Recruiting

 - Child is between 7 and 17 years old at enrollment

-- Both child and parent speak English
+- Both child and parent are English speaking

 You will not qualify if you...

-- Receiving concurrent psychotherapy for OCD
+- Currently receiving psychotherapy for OCD

-- Started psychotropic medication less than 4 weeks before enrollment or stimulant/psychoactive medication less than 2 weeks before enrollment
+- Started a psychotropic medication less than 4 weeks before enrollment or stimulant/psychoactive medication less than 2 weeks before enrollment

 AI-Screening